jcobo88/microsoft-365-entra-intune-lab/README.md

 # 4. Intune Automatic Enrollment

-I configured Intune automatic enrollment for members of the IT security group.
+I configured Microsoft Intune automatic enrollment for members of the IT security group.

-The MDM scope was configured for:
+The MDM enrollment scope was configured for:

 ```text
 SG-IT-Users